Ujjawal179/Snake/README.md

-# snake
+# Snake
-The simple snake game
+The simple snake game writing by 2 hour.